Cropped cover image from PIF quick guide

 Check understanding

-• Engage your target audience to ensure language is easy to understand and tone is correct
+• Engage your audience to ensure language is easy to understand and tone is correct

 • Ask other members of your team to review